cmusso86/recalibratiNN/README.md

 # Recalibration

+The quantile recalibration will generate Monte Carlo samples of an unknown (but more calibrated) predictive distribution.
+It will also provide recalibrated weighted mean and variance.

-The recalibration is performed with the `recalibrate()` function.
-Tho this date, the function only provides one method (Torres et al. , 2023), which is inspired in the Aproximate Bayesian Computation.
-This method can be either applied globbaly or locally.
+The `recalibrate()` function is an implementation of the method described by Torres et al. (2023), which is inspired in the Aproximate Bayesian Computation.
+This method can be either applied globally or locally.
 In this heterocedastic example you will see the local calibration performs better.
-The local calibration uses a KNN algorithm to serach for neighbors from the calibration set that are the nearest to the new/test set provided.
+The local calibration uses a KNN algorithm to search for neighbors from the calibration set that are the nearest to the new/test set provided.

 To perform recalibration you will need to provide the pit-values (always the global pit-values, regardless of the type of recalibration) and the Mean Squared Error of the calibration set.
 The search for new neighbors can be performed in the covariates level, of any intermediate layer (in case of a Neural network) or even the output layer.

-Than the method will calculate the pit-values and use the Inverse Transform Theorem to produce recalibrated samples.
+The function will then calculate the pit-values and use the Inverse Transform Theorem to produce recalibrated samples.
 The size of the vicinity is set to be 10% of the calibration set, but you can custom it with the p_neighbours argument.

 ``` r
 # new data